Categorical diagonalization and $p$-cells: New conjectures about -cells

 \subsection{Action of the half twist complex}

 The formula \eqref{eq:halfintro} was recently categorified in type $A$ by the first author and Matt Hogancamp in \cite[Proposition 4.31, Theorem 6.16]{EHDiag2}, which we now explain.

-Let $\HC^0(W)$ denote the Hecke category (a graded, additive category) defined over a field of characteristic $0$.
+Let $\HC^0(W)$ denote the Hecke category defined over a field of characteristic $0$.
+It is a graded additive monoidal category whose Grothendieck group is isomorphic as a ring to the Hecke algebra.
+In characteristic zero the Hecke category appears in many guises (e.g. using Soergel bimodules, or equivariant perverse sheaves on flag varieties, or projective functors on category $\OC$).
+In Definition \ref{defn:heckecategory} we review a presentation of the Hecke category by generators and relations.
+Further references can be found there.

+For now we just recall the essential properties of $\HC^0(W)$.
+It is monoidally generated by objects denoted $B_s$, one for each simple reflection.
 Its indecomposable objects are parametrized up to grading shift and isomorphism by $\{B_w\}_{w \in W}$, and the objects $\{B_w\}$ categorify the KL basis $\{b_w\}$.
 The cell ideals $I_{< \la}$ lift to monoidal ideals $\IC_{< \la}$.
 Rouquier \cite{RouqBraid-pp} indicated how one should construct a chain complex for any word in the generators of the braid group of $W$, which depends only on the braid up to unique homotopy equivalence.
 Thus to any braid, including the half twist and full twist braids, one has a well-defined object in the bounded homotopy category $K^b(\HC^0)$.
 One typically studies Rouquier complexes (and other objects of the homotopy category) by considering their \emph{minimal complex}, the complex obtained after using homotopy equivalence to remove contractible direct summands.
 The minimal complex is unique up to isomorphism of complexes (rather than up to homotopy equivalence), and its chain objects in various homological degrees are invariants of the braid.

 \begin{conj} (See \cite[Conjecture 4.30]{EHDiag2}) Let $W$ be a finite Coxeter group, and let $\HT_W$ denote the half-twist Rouquier complex in the homotopy category $K^b(\HC^0)$.
-We have That is, the indecomposable Soergel bimodule $B_w$ is sent by $\HT_W$ to a complex, whose minimal complex consists of \begin{itemize} \item one copy of $B_{\Schu_L(w)}$ in homological degree $\cb(\la)$ and with a grading shift by $\xb(\la)$, \item various Soergel bimodules in strictly lower cells and strictly lower homological degree. \end{itemize} \end{conj}
+We have That is, the indecomposable object $B_w$ is sent by $\HT_W$ to a complex, whose minimal complex consists of \begin{itemize} \item one copy of $B_{\Schu_L(w)}$ in homological degree $\cb(\la)$ and with a grading shift by $\xb(\la)$, \item various objects in strictly lower cells and strictly lower homological degree. \end{itemize} \end{conj}

 This conjecture was proven in type $A$ in \cite[Proposition 4.31, Theorem 6.16]{EHDiag2}.
 A proof for dihedral types is work in preparation.

 That \eqref{eq:HTintro} categorifies and implies \eqref{eq:halfintro} is obvious, though the precise positions of objects in particular homological degrees are not visible in the Grothendieck group (only the parity of the homological shift is seen).
 We must emphasize a part of \eqref{eq:HTintro} which is invisible in the Grothendieck group: the fact that $B_{\Schu_L(w)}(\xb(\la))[\cb(\la)]$ is the unique object in the \emph{maximal} homological degree\footnote{In the terminology of \cite[\S 3.4]{EHDiag2}, the conjecture implies that the half twist is \emph{sharp}: it is a fine enough tool to effectively separate cells using homological degree.} of $\HT_W \ot B_w$.
 Since the inclusion of the final term in a bounded chain complex is a chain map, this means there is a chain map from the one-term complex containing $B_{\Schu_L(w)}(\xb(\la))[\cb(\la)]$ into $\HT \ot B_w$.
 This chain map becomes a homotopy equivalence modulo $\IC_{< \la}$.
 In the next section we explain in what sense this chain map is functorial.
 First we discuss characteristic $p$.